Article: Hermes Birkin Authentication Guide Egypt

 The bag is photographed at every authentication stage.
 The blind stamp is documented at macro-resolution, with the era shape clearly readable.
 Hardware is weighed individually.
 Saddle stitch density is measured against a reference scale.
 Interior tab and base feet stamps are documented with macro-shots.
 The complete authentication report ships with the bag at the point of sale.

-Every Birkin sold by Sold Attire carries our lifetime money-back guarantee — if the bag is ever proven inauthentic, at any point in the future, we refund in full.
+Every Birkin sold by Sold Attire carries our lifetime money-back guarantee.
+If the bag is ever proven inauthentic, at any point in the future, we refund in full.
 No expiry, no exceptions.
 This is the same guarantee we have offered since the brand was founded, and it is the one promise we will never compromise on.

 Buying a Birkin in Egypt